 The quality of water is required to meet federal and state standards.
 There is a network of government agencies that monitor tap water suppliers and enforce drinking water standards to ensure the safety of the public.

-Testing for two types of bacteria.
-Total Coliform organisms and E. coli, in drinking water is required by the EPA for all public water systems to ensure the safety of the public.
-Water suitable for drinking by humans must be free of these organisms to be considered safe.
+Water suitable for drinking by humans must be free of Total Coliform organisms and E. coli, as required by the EPA for all public water systems to ensure the safety of the public.